adambard/learnxinyminutes-docs/haxe.html.markdown

 /*
    A package declaration isn't necessary, but it's useful if you want to organize your code into modules later on.
-Also worth mentioning, all expressions in Haxe must end in a semicolon:
+Also worth mentioning, if you use more than one expression in a code block, it must end in a semicolon:
  */
 package; // empty package, no namespace.